ataylor89/assembly/printf/README.md

 Register | A storage device within the CPU
-Kernel mode | A privileged mode in which the operating system runs User mode | An unprivileged mode in which a user program runs mov | The move instruction.
-It moves a value into a register. adr | Loads a PC-relative address into a register (the offset of the address relative to the program counter) svc | Supervisor call (or syscall).
-A system call is an operating system procedure, like write or exit. str | Store data from a register into memory ldr | Load data from memory into a register stp | Store data from a pair of registers into memory ldp | Load data from memory into a pair of registers add | Add two values and store the result in a register sub | Subtract one value from another and store the result in a register .ascii | A directive that defines an ASCII string .asciz | A directive that defines a null-terminated ASCII string
+Kernel mode | A privileged mode in which the operating system runs User mode | An unprivileged mode in which a user program runs mov | Moves a value into a register adr | Loads a PC-relative address into a register (the offset of the address relative to the program counter) svc | Supervisor call (or syscall) calls an operating system procedure str | Stores data from a register into memory ldr | Loads data from memory into a register stp | Stores data from a pair of registers into memory ldp | Loads data from memory into a pair of registers add | Adds two values and stores the result in a register sub | Subtracts one value from another and stores the result in a register .ascii | A directive that defines an ASCII string .asciz | A directive that defines a null-terminated ASCII string